Spinal constructions for continuous type-space branching processes with interactions: Algorithmic construction

+We conclude the proof using the distributive property of the sum and rearranging the terms. \end{proof} Notice that in order to compute $B_{T_{\text{div}}^{i}}$, we need to know the past loss events of each individuals.
+Thus two approaches are possible: forward or backward.
+The backward method avoid the storage of the traits of each individuals but is computationally heavy as many calculations are performed multiple times.
+In fact at every branching event, the past events of the common ancestor are integrated twice.
+The forward method, on the other hand, avoid these multiplicities but need to store at every branching event the traits of every individual.
+According to our available RAM, we chose the forward method.
+This method is also more convenient as the computation of $\Pi_T$ is then straightforward.

-I express my gratitude to L. Coquille, A. Marguet, and C. Smadi for their guidance and valuable feedback throughout this work.
-I would like to extend special thanks to A. Marguet and C. Smadi for their numerous corrections made to this article.
-I thank V. Bansaye for stimulating discussions on the subject of this paper and S. Billiard for fruitful discussions on the Yule model.
+\textbf{Acknowledgments.}\\ I would like to thank L. Coquille, A. Marguet and C. Smadi for their useful advises and comments during this work.
+I thank V. Bansaye for stimulating discussions on the subject of this paper and S. Billiard for fruitful discussions on the Yule model. \\ This work is supported by the French National Research Agency in the framework of the "France 2030" program (ANR-15-IDEX-0002) and by the LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01).
 I acknowledge partial support by the Chair "Modélisation Mathématique et Biodiversité" of VEOLIA-Ecole Polytechnique-MNHN-F.X.
-This work is supported by the French National Research Agency in the framework of the "France 2030" program (ANR-15-IDEX-0002) and by the LabEx PERSYVAL-Lab (ANR-11-LABX-0025-01).